 It’s important to open the conversation about drugs and alcohol early and often.
 You don’t have to wait until you’re checking off several of the warning signs of drug abuse to tackle the subject.
 Even simple statements, like the examples above, could plant seeds into your child’s mind about how substances can affect their bodies.

 Understand that asking for help care for your teen may be necessary for drug use prevention

 As parents, we would like to think we have all the answers.
 Unfortunately, as hard as we try, sometimes we need a little extra help.
 This is especially true when a teen is abusing drugs or alcohol.
 Sadly, seemingly harmless experimentation can quickly turn severe and even deadly.

 If you can’t seem to get through to your teen, know there are several resources available for you and your child.
 Online resources and articles on this website can be helpful.
-There are also times when the assistance of a professional counselor or addiction specialist can help your child pull out of the downward spiral of substance abuse and once again take control of his or her life.
+There are also times when the assistance of a professional counselor or addiction specialist can help your child pull out of the downward spiral of substance use and once again take control of his or her life.

 Early interventions can save a lot of pain and struggle down the road.
 Don’t wait until things get out of control.
 It may be one of the most important decisions you make as a parent.